-Binder 770 Documentation
+Binder 770 Soldering Tutorial

+This tutorial will show you how to solder the Fathom Tether cable and other wires to the Binder 770 Series plug.
 The Binder 770 connector comes with all the parts necessary to solder and secure it to the end of a section of Fathom or Fathom Slim tether.
 Soldering is of moderate difficulty with small closely spaced contacts.

 When working with electricity, especially in water, always practice caution.
 Always ensure that connections are secure and watertight.